 - Have an independent financial audit done by a certified public accountant.

-DPI may remove schools from the MPCP that fail to meet these requirements, or whose audits present a “going concern” to the school’s viability.
+DPI may remove schools that fail to meet these requirements, or whose audits present a “going concern” to the school’s viability.

 Click here to view a sample Fiscal Information Report from DPI.